 Knowing the best silhouette for me made narrowing down the options easy.
 I knew the cut, and obviously the colour, so it was just about visiting my favourite ethical brands!

-The Best Ethical Brands for Occasion Wear
+The Best Ethical Brands for LBDs

 It has delicate embroidery on the chest and arms, which make a pretty little addition to a somewhat simple style.
 The dress is incredibly well-made, with beautiful buttons on the sleeves and two bows on the back.
 Plus the linen drapes perfectly, and swoops around without lifting the sewn-in camisole.